Axisymmetric models for neutron star merger remnants with realistic thermal and rotational profiles: Conclusion

-The approach described here can be extended further: \begin{itemize} \item an even more realistic description of the remnant physics, namely (i) the inclusion of composition in the model, (ii) the adoption of more realistic EOSs (for example the new piecewise parametrization of \citet{Boyle20} or a tabulated EOS), (iii) the addition of the magnetic field \citep[see Ref.~][for an example of proto neutron star studied in Newtonian gravity]{Lander20}, and (iv) the use of a rotation curve that is truly Keplerian by construction, not only because it approaches the Keplerian trend at large radii (like in this work and in \citet{Uryu17}), but also the Keplerian frequency. \item addition of physically motivated restrictions on the free parameters of the stationary remnant model to simplify the study of its stability and the test of these predictions with dynamical simulations \citep{Hanauske17, Camelio18} and/or a perturbative study \citep{Krueger20a, Krueger20b}. \end{itemize}
+The approach described here can be extended further: \begin{itemize} \item an even more realistic description of the remnant physics, namely (i) the inclusion of composition in the model, (ii) the adoption of more realistic EOSs (for example the new piecewise parametrization of \citet{Boyle20} or a tabulated EOS), (iii) the addition of the magnetic field \citep[see Ref.~][for an example of proto neutron star studied in Newtonian gravity]{Lander20}, and (iv) the use of a rotation curve that is truly Keplerian by construction, not only because it approaches the Keplerian trend at large radii (like in this work and in \citet{Uryu17}), but also the Keplerian frequency. \item addition of physically motivated restrictions on the free parameters of the stationary remnant model to simplify the study of its stability and the test of these predictions with dynamical simulations \citep{Hanauske17, Camelio18} and/or a perturbative study \citep{Krueger20a, Krueger20b}. \end{itemize} In this way it will be possible to perform realistic fits of the mergers remnant obtained by dynamical simulations.